Comprehensive Guide to Email Copywriting: Get Paid for Something You Already Know How to Write

 3. Know Your Reader

-Your subject line is the single most crucial aspect of your email.
-If your reader doesn’t open your email, then nothing else matters.
-Your glorious body copy and meticulously crafted offer will go unread — and your subscriber certainly won’t move any closer to taking a desired action.
+Your subject line is the single most crucial aspect of your email, making writing a good one your highest priority.
+Let’s face it … if your reader doesn’t open your email, then nothing else matters.

 5. Don’t Forget Email Preview Text

-The email preview is the snippet of text that appears alongside your subject line.
-This space is an excellent opportunity to further entice your reader to open the email.
-Use it as a follow-up to your subject line to tell subscribers more about the content inside.
+The email preview is the snippet of text that appears along with your subject line.
+On a mobile device, it will appear right below it.
+On other devices, it will show right next to your subject line.
+This additional text is an excellent opportunity to further entice your reader to open the email.
+You can use it as a follow-up to your subject line to tell subscribers more about the content inside.

-Take WeddingWire, a company that increased its email click-through rates by 30% after improving its preview text.
-If you want to enhance your email copywriting, then don’t neglect your email preview text.
+The company WeddingWire took this to heart, and increased its email click-through rates by 30% after improving its preview text.

-Your CTA is an invitation to your subscribers to take action; it provides a simple and clear direction so that readers know what to do next.
+Your call-to-action (CTA) is an invitation to your subscribers to take action; it provides a simple and clear direction so readers know what to do next.

 Go back to the target objective of your email and use this to guide your CTA.
-Here are a few email copywriting examples:
+Here are a few examples:

 - Click here to read more.